AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 But this will still not work, as `FakeReviewable` class is attached to the `posts` database table and it still requires `:title`, and `:author` to be populated.
 It almost feels like we need a dedicated table for `FakeReviewable` class...

-### Switching to Temporary Database Tables
+### Switching to temporary database tables

-In an ideal world, we would need a `fake_reviewables` table with a single `reviewed_at` columns so that we remove the need for `title` and `author_id` to be populated.
+In an ideal world, we would need a `fake_reviewables` table with a single `reviewed_at` column so that we remove the need for `title` and `author_id` to be populated.
 One way to do this is to create a dedicated `fake_reviewables` testing table in your `schema.rb` but that table will also end up in your production database.

 While we could argue that this is no big deal and there is nothing wrong with having testing tables in production, I'll end this article with some code on how to switch to an in-memory SQLite `fake_reviewables` table.